 Junior Leadership Team

-As a Rights Respecting School, we are committed to pupils having voice and influence over the decisions made across the school.
-We actively engage pupils as participants in their education and in making a positive contribution to their school and local community.
+At Polden Bower School, we are committed to pupils having a voice and influence over the decisions made across the school.
+We actively engage pupils as participants in their education and in making a positive contribution to our school and local community.

 Junior Leadership Team (JLT)